viscid-hub/Viscid/doc/installation.rst

 .. warning::

-    Do **not** install Mayavi using pip into an anaconda environment.
-This will break your conda environment in a way that requires you to reinstall anaconda.
+    Do **not** install Mayavi using pip into an Anaconda environment.
+This will break your conda environment in a way that requires you to reinstall Anaconda.
 The issue is that pip happily clobbers some parts of pyqt that are hard linked to a cache in conda.
 You have been warned.

 .. note::